microsoft/rushstack-websites/websites/rushjs.io/docs/pages/advanced/subspaces.md

 | [`.npmrc`](../configs/npmrc.md)                              | package manager configuration                                                                                                                  |
 | `.pnpmfile-subspace.cjs`                                     | Programmatic version overrides, following the same specification as [`.pnpmfile.cjs`](../configs/pnpmfile_cjs.md) but specific to the subspace |

-Some files can be configured globally (appplying to the entire monorepo) in addition to subspace level:
+Some files can be configured globally (applying across the entire monorepo) in addition to subspace level:

 | Subspace config file     | Global config file                    | Inheritance                                                                             |
 | ------------------------ | ------------------------------------- | --------------------------------------------------------------------------------------- |